trentlarson/endorser-docs/source/transactions.rst

   ==================== ====
   @context             always the schema: "https://schema.org"
-  @type                always the type: "GiveAction" fulfills             optional relationship with other Offer or Plan; see "fulfills" table below (This is not currently part of schema.org specs.) identifier           optional identifier for this action, which should be a full URL object               optional description of the donation or service; see "object" table below description          optional free-form description of what is given agent                optional individual or org who gave (giver defaults to issuer) recipient            optional individual or organization if this is directly to an entity (as opposed to being part of an activity or project, which belong in "fulfills")
+  @type                always the type: "GiveAction" fulfills             optional relationship with other Donation or Offer or Plan or Trade; see "fulfills" table below (This is not currently part of schema.org specs.) identifier           optional identifier for this action, which should be a full URL object               optional description of the donation or service; see "object" table below description          optional free-form description of what is given agent                optional individual or org who gave (giver defaults to issuer) provider             optional [{ "@type", "identifier" }] array of Give, Person, or Organization records who helped make this possible recipient            optional individual or organization if this is directly to an entity (as opposed to being part of an activity or project, which belong in "fulfills")
   ==================== ====